James4Ever0/notes/Emulator world and keybindings.md

 Many games can be downloaded for emulators, and played on various platforms.

-Arch Wiki contains a section around Gamepad.
+Arch Wiki contains a section around gamepad.

 Keyboard can handle all gamepad functions, no mouse required.

 ---

 It turned out that I hate emulators.
 I do not want to download separate games and set them up just for random inputs.
 If that is the case, we should make it much more convenient and error resistant.

+I do not want to buy a physical console like Xbox Series S along with a strange HID to gamepad adaptor.
+It will not accelerate the development of cybergod.